younseoryu/gorunpy/README.md

 # GoRunPy

 Embed Python's ML, AI, and data science ecosystem into your Go binary with type-safe bindings.
+No CGO, no shared libraries, no Python runtime required.

 ```python
 @gorunpy.export